m-mf/m-mf/doc/index.rst

 This is the initial first go at it which already replicates all from Aetolia that is relevant.
 I'm up to new tag / colour suggestions to make this more powerful - so feel free to mail in ideas.

 Just as Mudlet and m&mf, the custom prompt was designed with speed in mind and optimized to the max.
 In practical tests, the speed of it is *very* fast - making it hard to measure because the difference on my laptop isn't too noticable.
 You can test for yourself though - the S: number bottom-right in Mudlet shows your system lag - how much time *all* your triggers took to process the last line.
 Hold the enter button down on a blank command line so all you'll be getting is a bunch of prompts, and watch the S: number change.
 Do that with and without the custom prompt, and you'll probably be convinced that it's fast.

-:note: yes, you can't set your power reserves at the moment - Lusternia doesn't give information about it.
-I'll add it as soon as it does.

 Here are some sample prompts for you to get ideas from.
 Feel free to share your custom prompt so I can add it here: ::